 Assess your own internal controls using Mango’s Health Check

 Mango's Accounting Pack - the user Guide has a detailed description of various types of controls.

 See also examples of controls over particular areas (bank, cash, fixed assets etc).

-Internal controls are also included in our Getting the financial management basics right course.
+Internal controls are also included in our FMD Pro 1: The essentials of financial management course.